cucumber/docs/content/cucumber/hooks.md

 end
 ```

-You may want to take a look at [SystemTimer](http://ph7spot.com/musings/system-timer) if you want a more reliable <code>timeout</code>.
+You may want to take a look at [SystemTimer](http://ph7spot.com/musings/system-timer) if you want a more reliable `timeout`.

 ## Step hooks